 Right: Xingyi's 12 Animals "Monkey Takes the Leash"

-These two applications present a clear contrast of the styles.
-Chen Style Taijiquan uses Chan Su Jing (Silk Cocoon Reeling Energy) to both intercept and redirect the opponent’s aggression, while Wu Style's Fast Set uses Li Jing (Twisting Energy) to mimic a centrifuge, in order to neutralize the opponent’s force and compromise their central equilibrium.
+The best way to capture the elbow is both with position and the opponent’s momentum.
+Chen Style Taijiquan uses Chan Su Jin or, Silk Reeling Cocoon Energy to both neutralize and redirect the opponent’s aggression, while Xingyi uses linear structures to absorb the opponent’s force and upset their central equilibrium.
 Both styles engage the opponent’s aggression with lightness and sensitivity, maintain contact, and exploit weaknesses in the opponent’s situation.

 Liangong, the Complete Book!
 This comprehensive manual features Dr. Zhuang Yuan Ming, the creator of Liangong performing all 54 exercises from the three series.
 Our popular Liangong Video Series also features new footage of Dr. Zhuang Yuan Ming teaching the first 18 exercises!
 A Special, entitled "No Pain, No Gain", joins both the book and the video for comprehensive study.